archivematica/Issues/.github/ISSUE_TEMPLATE/testing-checklist.md

 **External tools**: null

-Given that a processing configuration XML file is included in the transfer

-When the transfer is processed as a Standard transfer
+When *SampleTransfers/ProcessingMCP* is processed using the Standard transfer type
 - [ ] then the Transfer and Ingest processing will follow the decisions set out in the processing configuration XML file, rather than the default configuration

 ### 2.9